 - National Fund for Control of Drug Abuse

 Some prominent donations which qualify for 50% deduction are as follows:

 - Prime Minister’s Drought Relief Fund

 - The Rajiv Gandhi Foundation

-So, if the tax-payer contributes to any of these charitable causes, the total contribution or 50% of the contribution would be allowed as a deduction from his/her taxable income.
+So, if the taxpayer contributes to any of these charitable causes, the total contribution of 50% of the contribution would be allowed as a deduction from his/her taxable income.

 Section 80GGB: Company Contribution

-Any company contributing to a political party or to an electoral trust is eligible to this rebate but cash contributions are strictly non-permissible.
+Any company contributing to a political party or to an electoral trust is eligible for this rebate but cash contributions are strictly non-permissible.